ervandew/eclim/src/doc/content/vim/common/project.rst

   opening files that match those patterns.
 Note that the first mapping is the list is used as the default (<cr>).

+.. _g\:EclimProjectTreeExpandPathOnOpen:

+- **g:EclimProjectTreeExpandPathOnOpen** (Default: 0)

+  When non 0, the path of the current file will be expanded in the project tree when the project tree window is opened.

 .. _g\:EclimTodoSearchPattern:

 - **g:EclimTodoSearchPattern**